justinreese160/BandMates/README.md

 ## Usage

-A web application that allows a user to create an account, sign in and create post in a community of other musicians
+A web application that allows a user to create an account, sign in and create post in a community of other musicians This project was created and deployed using JavaScript, node.js, HTML, CSS, React, MongoDB,and Heroku.

 ## License